nialov/fractopo-help/README.rst

 Setup
 -----

-1. Go to notebooks.csc.fi and log in with University of Turku credentials or GTK-credentials.
+1. Go to notebooks.csc.fi and log in with your credentials of choice.
+   E.g.

    -  *Haka Login* -> *University of Turku* -> *Select*
    -  *Virtu* -> *Government Identification Service* -> *Select*

-2. Click on Launch new below ``Course Practical Deep Learning - 2020`` or ``Geo-Python Lite`` heading.
-This will start a new temporary Python notebook environment (Prefer ``Geo-Python Lite`` if available).
-The initialization will take some seconds.
-3. Click on ``Open in browser`` after the link has popped up under Access column.
-4. ``Geo-Python Lite`` environment requires a password input stage but if no password prompt is visible when opened you can skip 5. and 6.
-5. Copy the password presented and proceed (proceeding will also automatically copy the password to clipboard.)
-6. Input the password in the upper right corner prompt and proceed.
+2. Click on the *Start session* button on the right side of the screen for the ``Jupyter Machine Learning`` or ``Geo-Python 2023`` environment.
+3. Wait for the environment to be created.
+The web page should automatically enter the ``Jupyter Lab`` environment.

-You will now be presented with a Jupyter Lab Python environment.
+   -  You will now be presented with a Jupyter Lab Python environment.
       This environment is temporary.
-Default lifetime is 5-10 hours.
-After leaving/time runs out all data in the environment will be destroyed.
+Default lifetime is 4-8 hours depending on the environment.
+After leaving/time runs out all data in the environment will be destroyed with the exception of data in the ``my-work`` folder of the ``Geo-Python 2023`` environment.
       Therefore setup must always be performed and results should be downloaded to your local storage.

-6. Click on the + icon in the top left corner.
+4. Click on the + icon in the top left corner.

-7. Under Other, click on Terminal.
+5. Under Other, click on Terminal.

-8. We will now install the ``fractopo`` Python package to the environment.
+6. We will now install the ``fractopo`` Python package to the environment.
 Copy the following text exactly to the opened terminal prompt and press Enter:

    .. code:: bash

-      pip install fractopo==0.2.5
+      pip install fractopo==0.6.0

    -  The installation will take some time.

-9. After installation is finished, congratulations, you may now use ``fractopo`` to validate and analyze trace map data.
+7. After installation is finished, congratulations, you may now use ``fractopo`` to validate and analyze trace map data.

 Uploading data to the environment